Rosco Adagio Touring Portable Floor Full Roll

 - Great for touring groups and stage dance floors

-- Durable for tap dance floors
+- Durable for tap dance and clogging

 - Portable marley dance floor material